Plotting

 • Frequency vs. time

-• Phase RMS voltages vs. time
+• Phase RMS voltages vs. time (with fundamental overlay)

-• Phase RMS currents vs. time
+• Phase RMS currents vs. time (with fundamental and neutral)

-• Phase active power vs. time
+• Phase active power and reactive power vs. time

 WaveformPlotter